-The answer is yes and no. While some succulents will regrow when planting the flower stem, others won’t.
-In our experience succulents, in most cases, are unlikely to regrow from a flower stem.
+Some succulents will regrow when planting the flower stalk, others won’t.
+In most cases, succulents are unlikely to regrow from a flower stem.

 Echeveria Affinis are usually dark in colour, with pointy, shiny leaves.
-Echeveria Black Knight, Echeveria Serrana, Echeveria Grey Affinis all belong to this category.
-The Black Knight and Serrana Both produced pups for us from at a base of a stalk, though the Black Knight flower stalks die most of the time.
+Echeveria Black Knight, Echeveria Serrana, Echeveria Grey Affinis all belong to this group.
+The Black Knight and Serrana both produced pups for us when we planted the flower stalk, though the Black Knight flower stalks die most of the time.

-This lovely red Echeveria, like the above, has a thick large flower Stalk that will grow pups after the stalk has rooted and finished flowering.
+This lovely red Echeveria, like the above, has a thick large flower stalk that will grow pups after it has rooted and finished flowering.

 We’ve had success with the Painted Lady, Bella Rogue and Maruba Benitsukasa.
 The Flower stalks at an early stage can be easily confused with offsets and are much thicker than other succulents flower stalks.

 Many Kalanchoes will regrow from a flower stalk.
 Kalanchoes are usually quite prolific and produce many offsets that can be propagated so there is often no need to try and propagate flowers as they have lower success rates.
 But if you feel like giving it a go, by all means go for it.

 Planting the flower stalks of haworthia and aloe will probably not result in new plants, but sometimes a new plant will start growing in the middle of the stalk.
 This growth is called a bulbil.